KexinChengWednesday/SIT305_Task6.1D/README.md

 - Touch target issues have been resolved for all `EditText` elements.
 - Adaptive assessment logic is mocked with placeholder logic.

----

-## 🚀 How to Run

-1. Clone the repository
-2. Open in Android Studio
-3. Sync Gradle and Run on Emulator or Android Device

----

-## 📬 Author

-Developed by Kexin Cheng
-For SIT305 - Task 6.1 Assessment
-Deakin University